mvextensions/mvbasic/doc/DeveloperIntro.md

 ## 2.2 Option 1 - Clone the repository directly

-This is the simpler approach, and less confusing when getting started.
-The good news is there's no risk of bad things happening - in the very worst case you can simply delete any cloned repos and start over.
-We are going to "clone" the mvextensions/mvbasic repo to our local machine so we have a copy of the source code to work with.
+This is the simple approach, and less confusing when getting started.
+We are going to directly "clone" the mvextensions/mvbasic repo to our local machine so we have a copy of the source code to work with.

 ```
 c:\>cd src